10 Answers To "What Makes You Unique?" (5+ Expert Tips)

 "When solving various problems in my job, I apply both logic and emotional aspects in equal proportion.
 For example, I'm trained in Search Engine Optimization and I understand how to use analytics to ensure a marketing campaign is successful, but I also majored in design and know how to apply creativity and an aesthetic element to a project as well.
 I believe there is a right-brain-left-brain solution to almost every marketing roadblock."

-2 Example Short Answers to “What Makes You Unique?”
+2 Example Short Answers

 "I'm exceptionally organized and a bit of a neat freak.
 At my last company, I was able to apply this personality trait to improve our process and increase ROI by 40%."